 Upon the transfer of the assets to the issuer in a true sale, the originator will cease to be the beneficial owner of the assets and therefore these assets will not form part of the originator’s estate nor be subject to any insolvency proceedings in respect of the originator.

 In the case of a secured loan, the assets being charged in favour of the issuer will remain the assets of the originator, subject to the security interest created over the assets.

 A true sale opinion may be requested by and delivered to the arrangers, investors and auditors, as applicable, to provide comfort to these parties, for investing purposes and/or for accounting treatment.
 A true sale opinion normally relates to the effectiveness of the sale of the assets to the issuer and states that the assets will not form part of the originator's assets after the sale.
-A true sale opinion would be subject to usual and fair assumptions such as the capacity and corporate authorities of the originator to enter into the transaction and the legal title of the originator to the assets being sold.
+A true sale opinion would be subject to usual and fair assumptions, such as the capacity and corporate authority of the originator to enter into the transaction and the legal title of the originator to the assets being sold.

-There are no required aspects of an SPE in securitisation in Hong Kong.
+There are no required aspects of an SPE in a securitisation in Hong Kong.
 An SPE is typically structured as an orphan entity and usually a limited liability company, with its share capital being held by a charitable trust so that the SPE becomes bankruptcy remote.

 Depending on the transaction structure, the transaction parties often seek to incorporate the following aspects when establishing the SPE.